scitran/client/Search-syntax.md

 The search method returns a wealth of information about the Flywheel database objects.
 The best way to understand the information is to perform a few searches and explore the returned values.
-In some cases, you might want to look at the [Flywheel data model] to understand some of the terms.
+In some cases, you might want to look at the [Flywheel data model](https://github.com/scitran/core/wiki/Data-Model) to see the definition of a term.

 To perform a search, first create a scitran Matlab object that is authorized to interact with your database (see [Authorization](Authorization)).
 Then run